BLing88/recipe-developer/README.md

  ## TODO
  - it would be nice to implement some sort of pagination for the user's recipe list so that all the recipes aren't listed all at once
+ - convert Jest unit and integrationn tests to Typescript

 [aws lambda]: https://aws.amazon.com/lambda/
 [apollo-server]: https://www.apollographql.com/docs/apollo-server/